helpshift/ekaf/README.md

 [![Build Status](https://secure.travis-ci.org/bosky101/ekaf.svg?branch=master "Build Status")](http://travis-ci.org/bosky101/ekaf)

 ### Highlights ###
-* A minimal implementation of a `Producer` as per 0.8 Kafka wire protocol
+* An erlang implementation of a `Producer` as per 0.8 Kafka wire protocol
 * Produce data to a Topic syncronously and asynchronously
 * Option to batche messages and customize the concurrency
 * Several lazy handling of both metadata requests as well as connection pool creation
+* Will automatically buffer when broker goes down and resend
+* Will automatically start/stop workers based on kafka broker additions/changes
+* Callbacks to instrument into your monitoring system

-ekaf also powers `kafboy`, the webserver based on `Cowboy` capable of publishing to ekaf via simple HTTP endpoints.
+ekaf also powers `kafboy`, the webserver based on `Cowboy` capable of publishing to ekaf via simple HTTP endpoints that handles more than 100 million events/day as of mid 2014 at Helpshift.

 Add a feature request at https://github.com/helpshift/ekaf or check the ekaf web server at https://github.com/helpshift/kafboy